SkylineCommunications/dataminer-docs/connector-help/connector_help/Motorola_DSR-4460.md

 # Motorola DSR-4460

-The Motorola DSR-4460 driver is used to monitor and control the **Motorola DSR-4460** satellite receiver.
+The Motorola DSR-4460 connector is used to monitor and control the **Motorola DSR-4460** satellite receiver.

 ## About

-This driver uses an SNMP connection to communicate with the device.
+This connector uses an SNMP connection to communicate with the device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**